Everybody’s home life and families are different.

 Your home is where you should feel safe and secure and have people who care about your wellbeing and how you’re feeling.
 Sometimes disagreements and arguments happen, even if you usually get on well with the people in your house.

 Unfortunately life isn’t always easy, and sometimes things outside your control can put strain on your home life (such as a bereavement or worries about money) which you can’t change and aren’t your fault.
 In other situations, you can try and think about how you act and relate to other family members.

 1. Talking helps!

-If that doesn’t help try talking to another trusted adult or talk to your friends about what you’re struggling with.
+If that doesn’t help, try talking to another trusted adult or your friends about what you’re struggling with.

 2. Understand the rules